SomeWeekendReading/someweekendreading.github.io/quotes.md

   to what they _do_."
 - "When you're in a hurry, all data are short-term."
 - "I probably won't follow your orders, but I may follow your example."
 - "Every nonfatal mistake is an opportunity to learn better.
 (Maybe even the fatal ones too, but in a theology-dependent way.)"
 - "[Schadenfreude pie](https://whatever.scalzi.com/2006/09/26/how-to-make-a-schadenfreude-pie/)
-  is a shameful taste to acquire."  (__NB:__ I know Scalzi did it, but ironically and brilliantly.
+  is a shameful taste to acquire."  (__NB:__ Yeah, I know Scalzi did it.
+But he did it ironically, and brilliantly.
 He's not what I mean here.)
 - "Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you."
 - "Oh, I'm just braiding the tassels on the lunatic fringe."